 Different Players with Different Perspectives

-Many players only get paid when a deal closes and have an incentive to gloss over any bumps in the road to their compensation.
-They are usually the ones who minimize the importance of combing through documents, claiming that any suspicious language is “Just standard wording, there to satisfy the lawyers.”
-The easiest way to gauge if the wording is unimportant is to suggest removing it: “If indeed it has no real ramification, then let’s just cross it out.”
-Often, the other sides’ lawyers won’t allow that, proving that the phrasing is indeed meaningful.
+The easiest way to gauge if the wording is unimportant is to suggest removing it!
+“If indeed it has no real ramification, then let’s just cross it out.”
+Often, the other side’s lawyers won’t allow that, proving that the phrasing is indeed meaningful.
 And if it’s genuinely not required language, it should be removed anyway to keep things as clean and straightforward as possible.
-This practice lowers the risk of misunderstandings and future legal fights.
+This practice helps reduce the risk of misunderstandings and future legal disputes.

 Beware an Unpleasant Surprise

-Reading Boring Legalese Is Someone’s Job
+Reading Fine Print Is Someone’s Job

-I recently met with some very nice investment brokers from a large Wall Street firm.
+A few years back, I met with some very nice investment brokers from a large Wall Street firm.
 The glossy marketing brochure they showed me presented a hedge fund investment that seemed like a no-brainer.
 This fund supposedly earned 14% annually for 20 years, much more than comparable investments, and did so with significantly less volatility.
-When I requested the full prospectus document (which every fund is legally obligated to produce), the broker voiced surprise that I even read them.
+When I requested the full prospectus document (which every fund is legally obligated to produce), the broker expressed surprise that I had even read it.
 “How can you get through them?” he asked, as they’re usually hundreds of pages of tightly spaced numbers and legalese.

 “That’s my job,” I responded simply.
 And in truth, as a broker, it’s his job to sell, not read the dull prospectus to ensure that what he is selling is a good product.

 At Your Own Risk